 Shoot a round of golf or keep active at one of many vast outdoor playgrounds

 Thursday July 11 through Sunday July 14, 2019

 Plan ahead: Book your perfect trip with our France travel guide and destination information.
 Does France require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during Musilac Festival 2019?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in France?
 Make use of technology.
 There’s an app for everything.

 The best and most unique action sports and adventure events in France

 Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Musilac Festival 2019 using the map below!